“I hate Indians. They are a beastly people with a beastly religion. The famine was their own fault for breeding like rabbits.” -Winston Churchill

-Partial failure of crop was quite a regular occurrence in the Indian peasant’s life.
+Partial failure of crops was quite a regular occurrence in the Indian peasant’s life.
 That is why the surplus stock, which remained after paying the tributes, was so important to their livelihood.
 But with the increased taxation, this surplus deteriorated rapidly.
 When partial failure of crops came in 1768, this safety net was no longer in place.
-The rains of 1769 were dismal and herein the first signs of the terrible draught began to appear.
+The rains of 1769 were dismal and herein the first signs of the terrible drought began to appear.
 The famine occurred mainly in the modern states of West Bengal and Bihar but also hit Orissa, Jharkhand and Bangladesh.
-Bengal was, of course, the worst hit.
+Bengal was the worst hit.
 Among the worst affected areas were Birbum and Murshidabad in Bengal.
-Thousands depopulated the area in hopes of finding sustenance elsewhere, only to die of starvation later on.
+Thousands migrated from the area in hopes of finding sustenance elsewhere, only to die of starvation later on.
 Those who stayed on perished nonetheless.
-Huge acres of farmland were abandoned.
+Huge tracts of farmland were abandoned.
 Wilderness started to thrive here, resulting in deep and inhabitable jungle areas.
-Tirhut, Champaran and Bettiah in Bihar were similarly affected in Bihar.
+Tirhut, Champaran and Bettiah in Bihar were similarly affected.

 Prior to this, whenever the possibility of a famine had emerged, the Indian rulers would waive their taxes and see compensatory measures, such as irrigation, instituted to provide as much relief as possible to the stricken farmers.
 The colonial rulers continued to ignore any warnings that came their way regarding the famine, although starvation had set in from early 1770.
 Then the deaths started in 1771.
-That year, the company raised the land tax to 60 per cent in order to recompense themselves for the lost lives of so many peasants.
-Fewer peasants resulted in less crops that in turn meant less revenue.
-Hence the ones who did not yet succumb to the famine had to pay double the tax so as to ensure that the British treasury did not suffer any losses during this travesty.
+That year, the Company raised the land tax to 60 percent in order to recompense themselves for the lost lives of so many peasants.
+Fewer peasants resulted in fewer crops, which in turn meant less revenue.
+Hence the ones who had not yet succumbed to the famine had to pay even greater taxes so as to ensure that the British treasury did not suffer any losses during this travesty.

 After taking over from the Mughal rulers, the British had issued widespread orders for cash crops to be cultivated.
 These were intended to be exported.
-Thus farmers who were used to growing paddy and vegetables were now being forced to cultivate indigo, poppy and other such items that yielded a high market value for them but could be of no relief to a population starved of food.
+Thus, farmers who were used to growing paddy and vegetables were now being forced to cultivate indigo, poppy and other such items that yielded a high market value for them but could be of no relief to a population starved of food.
 There was no backup of edible crops in case of a famine.
-The natural causes that had contributed to the draught were commonplace.
-It was the single minded motive for profit that wrought about the devastating consequences.
+The natural causes that had contributed to the drought were commonplace.
+It was the single-minded motive for profit that wrought such devastating consequences.
 No relief measure was provided for those affected.
 Rather, as mentioned above, taxation was increased to make up for any shortfall in revenue.
-What is more ironic is that the East India Company generated a profited higher in 1771 than they did in 1768.
+What is even more ironic is that the East India Company generated higher profits in 1771 than they did in 1768.

-Although the starved populace of Bengal did not know it yet, this was just the first of the umpteen famines, caused solely by the motive for profit, that was to slash across the country side.
-Although all these massacres were deadly in their own right, the deadliest one to occur after 1771 was in 1943 when three million people died and others resorted to eating grass and human flesh in order to survive.
+Although the starved populace of Bengal did not know it yet, this was just the first of umpteen famines, caused solely by the motive for profit, that were to scourge the country side.
+Although all these massacres were deadly in their own right, the deadliest one to occur after 1771 was in 1943, when three million people died and others resorted to eating grass and human flesh in order to survive.

-This Independence Day it is worthwhile to remember that the riches of the west were built on the graves of the East.
-While we honour the brave freedom fighters (as we should), it is victims like these, the ones sacrificed without a moment’s thought, who paid the ultimate price.
+This Independence Day, it is worthwhile to remember that the riches of the West were built on the graves of the East.
+While we honour our brave freedom fighters (as we should), it is victims like these, the ones sacrificed without a moment’s thought, who paid the ultimate price.
 Shed a tear in their memory and strive to make the most of this hard won independence that we take for granted today.
-Pledge to stand up those whose voice the world refuses to hear because they are too lowly to matter.
+Pledge to stand up for those whose voice the world refuses to hear because they are too lowly to matter.
 To be free is a great privilege.
 But as a great superhero once said, “With great freedom comes great responsibility.”